CNN

-CNN (a subsidiary of Time-Warner)
+CNN (A subsidiary of Time-Warner)

 The rapid and extreme concentration of US media, an aggressive lobbying effort to take it even further, and a sharp turn to the right in media makes it likely that a coup has occurred ...without a lot of people noticing.
-Since there are few broadcasters, this is one of the risks that could rig the results of elections.
-We have already seen that media unapologetically led us to war on false pretexts, they appear to have us on a fast track to fascism.
-The same people who provoked the US to war are still featured on CNN and the rest of major media.
+Since, after consolidation, few broadcasters remain, elections are not just at risk but visibly rigged.

 CNN makes war easy.
 Getting the message from the military violates ethical journalism standards.